Big Name Talent

-Know your budget: Yes these high profile personalities and artists are in demand and for top dollar.
+Know your budget: High profile personalities and artists are in demand and for top dollar.
 For many of them who are on television or touring, they can only accept a handful of corporate engagements each year so they know it needs to be something they are actually interested in taking the time out of their schedule to join you for any event.
 Before you start making calls, have a clear understanding of the budget line you’re going to put forward.

 Know what you’re paying for: Keep in mind the artist has a fee and that is just the beginning.
 Everyone is different but it’s important to have a full scope of what you’re paying for.
 Typically you’ll have artist handlers, performers that accompany them on stage, transportation costs, hospitality costs, hotel accommodations, event insurance and miscellaneous expenses.